contaware/git-docs-notes/README.md

 ### Restore files

+File restoration does copy a file from the given source to the Working Tree and/or the Staging Area overwriting without warning.

+To better understand the following commands, it's important to remember that when a tracked file is not staged, the Staging Area contains the `HEAD` commit version of that file.

-- Revert Staging Area (unstage) by taking it from HEAD:
+- Revert Staging Area (unstage) by taking it from `HEAD`:

   ```
   git restore --staged <filename>
   ```

-  - There must be at least a commit, if not, then unstage with `git rm --cached <filename>`.
+  - If `<filename>` is not in `HEAD`, then it is removed from the Staging Area.
+Note that if the repository is new, with no commits, you must unstage with `git rm --cached <filename>`.

 - Revert Working Tree by taking it from Staging Area: